Organizational Structure

 'Neon Desert Series 2," Adela C. Licona

-Monica J. Casper, a sociologist, is Head of the Gender and Women's Studies Department at the University of Arizona.
-Her scholarly expertise includes feminist studies, health and medicine, trauma studies, disability studies, body/embodiment studies, reproductive health and justice, and qualitative methods.
-She is the author of numerous books and articles, including The Making of the Unborn Patient: A Social Anatomy of Fetal Surgery, which won the C. Wright Mills Award, and Missing Bodies: The Politics of Visibility (with Lisa Jean Moore).
+Monica J. Casper is Professor of Gender and Women's Studies and Associate Dean for Academic Affairs in the College of Social and Behavioral Sciences at the University of Arizona.
+Her scholarly expertise includes feminist studies, health and illness, trauma, disability studies, body/embodiment, reproductive health and justice, and qualitative methods.
+She is the author/editor of numerous books and articles, including The Making of the Unborn Patient: A Social Anatomy of Fetal Surgery, which won the C. Wright Mills Award, Missing Bodies: The Politics of Visibility (with Lisa Jean Moore), and Critical Trauma Studies: Understanding Violence, Conflict, and Memory in Everyday Life.

-She also writes fiction and creative nonfiction, and her work has been published in The Linnet's Wings, Spilling Ink Review, Vine Leaves Literary Journal, Slow Trains, and TRIVIA: Voices of Feminism, among other outlets.
-In addition to publishing and co-editing TRIVIA, she is a member of the Editorial Management Collective of The Feminist Wire and co-founder and co-editor of the NYU Press "Biopolitics" book series.
-She is deeply committed to the practice of feminist publishing, including changing the terms by which "online publishing" gets to count as scholarship, knowledge, and truth.
+She also writes fiction and creative nonfiction, and her work has been published in Mojave River Review, Moonsick Magazine, The Linnet's Wings, Spilling Ink Review, Vine Leaves Literary Journal, and Slow Trains, among others.
+In addition to publishing and co-editing TRIVIA, she is a managing editor of The Feminist Wire and co-founder, co-editor of the NYU Press "Biopolitics" book series, and co-editor of a new book series in partnership with The Feminist Wire and the University of Arizona Press.
+She is deeply committed to feminist publishing, including changing the terms by which "online publishing" gets to count as scholarship, knowledge, and truth.

-Monica lives in Tucson, Arizona, with her partner, their daughters, two canines, a Russian dwarf hamster, and a sluggish Betta fish.
-She writes, communicates, and publishes on her MacBook Pro, sitting in an overstuffed red chair with a splendid view of the Catalina Mountains.
+Monica lives in Tucson, Arizona, with her partner William Paul Simmons, their daughters, two canines, a very smart rat, a skittish hamster, and a fish.
+She writes, communicates, and publishes on her MacBook Pro, sitting most often at the kitchen table.
 And she is rarely found without a cup of sweetened black tea or a piece of dark chocolate at hand.
 To learn more about Monica, visit her website.

 Julie Amparano, Co-Editor